redox-os/website/content/features.en.md

 ## Bug isolation

-The kernel is small and are close to bug-free status ([KISS] goal), a bug on any system component can't [crash the system].
+The kernel is small and close to bug-free status ([KISS] goal), a bug on any system component can't [crash the system].

 [KISS]: https://en.wikipedia.org/wiki/KISS_principle
 [crash the system]: https://en.wikipedia.org/wiki/Kernel_panic